-If there’s one guilty pleasure for all anime lovers is a passion for crossovers.
+If there’s one guilty pleasure for all anime lovers, it’s a passion for crossovers.

 Unfortunately, crossovers haven’t been as prevalent in the most popular series in recent years.

-But, in the course of anime’s long time, there’s plenty of excellent films in this difficult genre.
+But, in the course of anime’s long history, there have been plenty of excellent films in this difficult genre.

-There are also some noteworthy lately and these together with the older and gold crossovers that came out before, are the primary feature of the list today.
+There are also some noteworthy lately, and these, together with the older and gold crossovers that came out before, are the primary features of the list today.